 Why do I need this test?

-You might have this test to find out whether you have coronary artery disease or are
+You might have this test to find out if you have coronary artery disease or are at

 What other tests might I have along with this test?